 Outdoor Sandals for The Gym or Campground

-This isn’t exactly a warm-weather activity but if you belong to a gym or visit a campground, you’re probably familiar with a communal shower situation.
+This isn’t exactly a warm-weather activity, but if you belong to a gym or visit a campground, you’re probably familiar with a communal shower situation.
 And if you are familiar, you know that it’s not necessarily the smartest idea to go into it bare-footed.

 But you certainly don’t want to wear your shoes.
 This is because warm and moist environments are a breeding ground for dangerous bacteria that could lead to athlete’s foot.
 To prevent this, wear shower sandals so the water can drain, make sure you’re drying well in between your toes and don’t put socks on until they’re completely dry.

 Maybe you’ve even lived in a dorm during your college days and known the slickline you’ve toed wearing slippery flip flops.
-It’s much more safe to have a sturdy and quick-drying pair that will stay clean and reliable to pack in your gym bag or your weekend bag for a trip.
+It’s much safer to have a sturdy and quick-drying pair that will stay clean and reliable to pack in your gym bag or your weekend bag for a trip.

 The ATIKA Outdoor Water Sports Sandals has adjustable shock padding along the straps and sides with padded inner lining.
-It’s 3D mold with contoured footbed fits closely to the foot bottom.
+Its 3D mold with contoured footbed fits closely to the foot bottom.

-It’s good grip ensures traction on all surfaces—even a slick shower bottom.
+Its good grip ensures traction on all surfaces—even a slick shower bottom.
 Priced at around $37, these are a great option to throw in your bag or just keep in your gym locker!

 It has gum-rubber accents on the sole and cords that can adapt to the foot shape and size.
 Its design philosophy hinges on the metatomical footbed technology that’s anatomically engineered to provide arch support and cradle the natural contours of the foot.

 Priced at around $100, these are the perfect shoe to wear when paddling your canoe or kayak.
-They’re also for sure receive compliments on the river.
+They’re also for sure to receive compliments on the river.

 Are we out of the woods yet?
-If you’re headed on a camping trip, you’ll want a sandal that will keep your feet cool but keep you protected from debris.
+If you’re headed on a camping trip, you’ll want a sandal that will keep your feet cool and protected from debris.
 It’s important to have a water-friendly sandal to wick your foot from sweat and keep your feet dry when crossing creeks or streams.
 You still want to wear them during a bonfire while roasting mallows or during an epic card game on the cabin porch with the family or friends.